3BK/s3-put/docs/SECURITY.md

 The `Credentials::new()` call in the AWS SDK accepts `String`, not `SecretString`.
 This creates a temporary owned `String` that is **not** zeroed on drop.
 This is an upstream SDK limitation.
 In a short-lived CLI process, the OS reclaims the memory on exit.
-For long-running services, consider explicit `zeroize` of the `Credentials` struct.

 ---